***THIS IS NOT A CYBER CRIME REPORT LINE. PRIVATE CITIZENS SHOULD REPORT CYBER INCIDENTS TO LOCAL LAW ENFORCMENT.***

 Digital Evidence Submissions

-- Any additional forensic science work needed on the submitted electronic item (i.e. latent prints, DNA) must be selected in pre-log and communicated to ISPFS evidence staff upon submission.
+- Any additional forensic science work needed on evidence (i.e., latent prints, DNA, etc.) must be documented on the pre-log form and communicated with ISPFS evidence staff upon submission.
 ISPFS will coordinate the processing order in conjunction with the submitting agency and ISP CCU.